qwertie/loyc.net/_posts/2018-08-14-mostly-css-combo-boxes.md

 Preparing the initial appearance
 --------------------------------

-`.combobox` and `.dropdown` need to be `relative` so that the dropdown list can be positioned relative to them. `display: inline-block` allows the combo box to have margins, padding and border, but unlike `display: block` it allows other things to appear on the same line (e.g. labels or other combo boxes.)
+`.combobox` and `.dropdown` need to be `relative` so that the dropdown popup can be positioned relative to them. `display: inline-block` allows the combo box to have margins, padding and border, but unlike `display: block` it allows other things to appear on the same line (e.g. labels or other combo boxes.)

 ~~~css
 .combobox, .dropdown {